ThalesGroup/cva6-softcore-contest/sw/README.md

 - **Config**: It contains the linker script and fpga_platform_config.h file which defines some constant relating to the FPGA platform.
 - **Drivers**: it contains all peripheral driver.
 For now, there is only the UART driver.
 - **Hal**: Hardware Abstract Layer contains the runtime system interrupt vectors, system calls.

+As of Oct.
+12<sup>th</sup>, 2020, applications and the BSP have been tested on a ZCU102 board, but not yet on the Z7-20 board.